 What about using a computer?

 Electronic sports, or esports, started out small but rapidly built up in popularity alongside the games that inspired them.
 Just as there are single martial artists, doubles tennis teams, and multiplayer football or baseball teams, esports appear in a variety of games and formats.
 Some of them, like Hearthstone, are games more comparable to chess because they are dependent on mental skills.
-The more famous games, such as League of Legends or Overwatch, take a little more energy and alertness.
-As a result, esports have become taken as seriously as the sports most of us recognize.
+Action-oriented games, such as League of Legends, Apex, or Overwatch, take a little more energy and alertness.
+As a result, esports have become taken as seriously as the competitive games most of us recognize.

 Esports are action games, many of which are played in teams of 2 or more.
 There are myriad different types, but all require as much of the same dedication and athleticism as any other sport if one intends to play at more than a casual level.
-They are also games that require players to compete against one another, which players call PvP, or some sort of timer.
+They are also games that require players to compete against one another – which players call PvP – or some sort of timer.
 They are generally defined as competitive multiplayer online games that can be spectated and are played professionally.
-Just as a group of friends might get together and have a pickup basketball game with another group in the park, many people play these games casually as well, but the cream of the crop can rise to the top.
+Just as a group of friends might get together and have a pickup basketball game with another group in the park, many people play these games casually as well, but the top players can earn scholarships and sponsorships from online tournaments and sponsored events.

 Some types of esports are: